jaegertracing/documentation/content/docs/1.14/monitoring.md

 By default Jaeger microservices expose metrics in Prometheus format.
 It is controlled by the following command line options:

+* `--admin-http-port` the port number where the HTTP admin server is running
 * `--metrics-backend` controls how the measurements are exposed.
 The default value is `prometheus`, another option is `expvar`, the Go standard mechanism for exposing process level statistics.
 * `--metrics-http-route` specifies the name of the HTTP endpoint used to scrape the metrics (`/metrics` by default).

-Each Jaeger component exposes the metrics scraping endpoint on one of the HTTP ports they already serve:
+Each Jaeger component exposes the metrics scraping endpoint on the admin port:

 Component             | Port
 --------------------- | ---